 Beaumont, J and C. Baker (eds.)
 (2011), Postsecular Cities – space, theory and praxis, 290 pages, London and New York: Continuum.

-Christopher Baker, Paul Cloke and Andrew Williams (2017) Postsecular Geographies: Re-envisioning politics, subjectivity and ethics.
-New York and London: Routledge Press.
+Cloke, P., Baker, C., Sutherland, C and Williams A. (2019) Postsecular Geographies: Re-envisioning politics, subjectivity and ethics New York and London: Routledge.

 Christopher Baker, Beth R. Crisp and Adam Dinham (eds.)
 (2018) Re-imagining Religion and Belief for 21st Century Policy and Practice Bristol: Policy Press.